 Authenticity of reviews

-To maintain the authenticity and transparency of our apps and platforms, we give our customers access to features that enable them to comply with the Consumer Review Fairness Act (CRFA) enforced by the Federal Trade Commission (FTC), and the Directive (EU) 2019/2161 of the European Parliament.
-This protects consumers' ability to share honest opinions about products and services provided by stores using Judge.me, and be informed about the origins of all published reviews.
+To maintain the authenticity and transparency of our apps and platforms, we follow the Consumer Review Fairness Act (CRFA) enforced by the Federal Trade Commission (FTC).
+This protects consumers' ability to share honest opinions about products and services provided by stores using Judge.me.
+We encourage our users to publish all of their reviews, even the unfavorable ones.

-We verify reviews based on evidence of order history and encourage our users to publish all reviews, even unfavorable ones.
 We also reward stores with different types of medals: transparency, authenticity, top shops, top trending shops, verified reviews, and monthly records.
-Stores can display these medals on their review site listing and online store to showcase their social proof to potential customers.

 We handle user-generated content with fast, secure and reliable suppliers to optimize the performance of our apps and platforms.